Tecsmith/homeassistant-pc-switch/docs/index.md

         &#x26A0; Custom f/w (or fork of) must be built for timed "one-shot" / "delay off" functionality.

-    3. Usa a second MCU with a timing circuit - e.g. ATtiny85
+    3. Usa a second MCU with a timing circuit - e.g. ATtiny85 or **STM8S001J3**

         * May be useful as a feedback "sensor".
         * Don't forget to provide programming headers.